ragegage/elixir_lectures/phoenix_umbrella.md

 ## 3. Modify the Chat Web App

-ChatWeb.RoomChannel should now start a link to the ChatServer.Supervisor and start a room whenever a user joins a room.
-If that room already exists, the list of previous chats from that room are returned to the frontend along with the socket.
+ChatWeb.RoomChannel should now start a room whenever a user joins a room.
+If that room already exists, the list of previous chats from that room should be returned to the frontend along with the socket.

+In order for `start_room/1` to work, however, we'll need the ChatServer.Supervisor to have already been started.
+To set up the application so that it starts the Supervisor automatically, follow these
+steps:

+Adding ChatServer.Supervisor to your list of extra applications will ensure that it is started (its `start` method will be called) when the application starts, with a given list of arguments passed to it.

++ Add the ChatServer.Supervisor to your ChatServer app's `mix.exs' file
+  + ```
+    def application do
+      [extra_applications: [:logger],
+       mod: {ChatServer.Supervisor, []}]
+    end
+    ```
++ Add `use Application` to your ChatServer.Supervisor module
++ Implement `start/2` in ChatServer.Supervisor; it should call `start_link/0`

-All of the apps in your umbrella app are compiled together, so you can call functions from the ChatServer from the ChatWeb module.
+All of the apps in your umbrella app are compiled together, so you can call
+functions from the ChatServer from the ChatWeb module.